 Computer technology and real time reporting of production metrics are expected to increase, giving operational managers better information to make decisions.
 The net result of this enhanced reporting capability being less waste, lower labor and raw materials costs, fewer production defects and lower sales returns.
 Whether it is tracking maintenance costs and adjusting production to maximize uptime, or whether it is optimizing the supply chain through on-time delivery of raw materials, better analytics are transforming the way that production managers operate their facilities.

 Higher Product Quality

 Given the intense competition in the global marketplace, product quality is critical for retaining or even expanding market share.
 Quality assurance tools such as quality management systems, lean and six sigma are being used to eliminate waste and make manufacturers more competitive.
-This trend is expected to continue in 2016 and beyond.
+This trend is expected to continue in the future.
 Whether it’s production facilities in China or the U.S., operations managers are leveraging their employees to improve quality while minimize operating costs.

 Cleaner Production Facilities

 When thinking about manufacturing operations, some may conjure images of crowded warehouses full of workers with low paying jobs.
 This image no longer fits most modern production facilities, because manufacturers are enhancing their standards related to organization and efficiency.
 In the future, you can expect to see companies implementing quality assurance concepts, such as 5S, to drive efficiency in the workplace.

 These concepts call for using a systematic approach to eliminate waste through cleanliness and organization.
 In addition to greater efficiency and less waste or hazards within production facilities, cleaner shops are important for maintaining or even improving employee morale.
 That is why improving manufacturing décor and layouts is a priority for shop managers.
 This trend is expected to grow in countries not just in the western world, but also in countries with developing economies such as China and India.